CIERMag-FFPaivaStudents/NLM/modifiedNLM/README.md

 ## Licence

 The majority of this code is based on the <a href="https://github.com/scikit-image/scikit-image">scikit-image</a> Non-Local Means.
-Then, as an redistribution with modifications we acknowledge their <a href= "https://github.com/scikit-image/scikit-image/blob/main/LICENSE.txt">LICENSE</a>.
+Then, as an redistribution with modifications, we acknowledge their <a href= "https://github.com/scikit-image/scikit-image/blob/main/LICENSE.txt">LICENSE</a>.
 Other parts of the code that are not related with the scikit-image can be considered under a MIT License.

 ## Authors